Financial Incentives in End-of-Life Care: Evidence from Hospice Providers (JMP)

 Abstract

 End-of-life expenditures account for 25% of all Medicare spending.
 Over the past few decades, hospice care, which provides palliative rather than curative care at the end of life, has increased in prominence, being used by 47% of Medicare decedents in 2021.
-The simultaneous increase in per-patient hospice expenditures during this period has resulted in several policy attempts to rein in spending, though evidence on the impacts of these policies is limited.
-In this paper, I study hospice responses to a 2016 reform which decreased the profitability of long stays relative to short stays.
-Using variation in exposure to the policy and a difference-in-differences strategy, I find that this policy resulted in a 9% reduction in the share of long stays for more exposed hospices, with nonprofit hospices exhibiting larger responses through patient selection and for-profit hospices exhibiting larger responses through live discharges.
-At the patient level, in a sample of Medicare beneficiaries diagnosed with Alzheimer’s/dementia, I document a 7% reduction in hospice admission for those made less profitable by the policy, suggesting meaningful impacts on access to hospice care.
+The simultaneous increase in hospice expenditures during this period has resulted in several policy attempts to rein in spending.
+In this paper, I study hospice provider responses to a 2016 reform which decreased the profitability of long stays relative to short stays.
+Using variation in exposure to the policy and a difference-in-differences strategy, I find that the policy resulted in a 9% reduction in the share of long stays for more exposed hospices.
+The margins of response are heterogeneous across hospice type, with nonprofit hospices exhibiting larger responses through the admissions margin and for-profit hospices exhibiting larger responses through the discharge margin.
+At the patient level, in a sample of Medicare beneficiaries diagnosed with Alzheimer’s/dementia, I document a 7% reduction in hospice admission for those made less profitable by the policy, suggesting meaningful impacts on access to hospice care

 Publication